esphome/esphome-docs/components/lvgl.rst

 - **layout** (*Optional*, string): ``FLEX``, ``GRID`` or ``NONE``.
 Same configuration option as at the main component.
 - **flex_flow** (*Optional*, string): Option for ``FLEX`` layout, similar configuration as at the main component.
 - **widgets** (*Optional*, list): A list of LVGL widgets to be drawn as children of this widget.
 Same configuration option as at the main component.
 - **state** (*Optional*, enum): Widgets or their (sub)parts can have have states, which support separate styling.
-These state styles inherit from theme, but can be locally overriden withing style definitions or locally set.
+These state styles inherit from theme, but can be locally overriden within style definitions or locally set.
 Can be one of:
     - **default** (*Optional*, boolean): Normal, released state
     - **disabled** (*Optional*, boolean): Disabled state (also usable with :ref:`shorthand <lvgl-objupd-shorthands>` actions ``lvgl.widget.enable`` and ``lvgl.widget.disable``)
     - **pressed** (*Optional*, boolean): Being pressed